ruslanmv/webclone/README.md

 Traditional website cloners are **slow**, **blocking**, and **fragile**.
 They download one resource at a time, freeze on JavaScript-heavy sites, and produce incomplete mirrors.

-**WebMirror** is different.
+**WebClone** is different.
 Built from the ground up with modern Python async/await, it:
 - ⚡ **Clones 10-100x faster** with concurrent downloads
 - 🎭 **Handles dynamic SPAs** using Selenium for JavaScript rendering
 - 🎨 **Delivers beautiful CLI experience** with real-time progress and colored output
 - 🏗️ **Follows Clean Architecture** with type-safe, production-grade code
 - 🐳 **Ships production-ready** with Docker, full test coverage, and CI/CD

-Whether you're archiving websites, conducting competitive research, or building training datasets, **WebMirror** is the definitive solution.
+Whether you're archiving websites, conducting competitive research, or building training datasets, **WebClone** is the definitive solution.

 ---